 - Cognitive Behavioral Therapy (CBT) – CBT encourages people in recovery to recognize and anticipate situations that might cause cravings, think through the consequences of drug use before relapsing, and develop coping strategies to deal with difficult situations.
 This treatment was developed for individuals addicted to alcohol and has been adapted for use in cases of cocaine dependence.

 Even with completion of a treatment program, continued focus on recovery is needed to minimize the risk of relapse.
-Many people in recovery find participation in peer-support groups helpful for long-term abstinence including 12-step groups and secular programs like SMART recovery.
+Many people in recovery find participation in peer and community support groups helpful for long-term abstinence including 12-step groups and secular programs like SMART recovery.
 These organizations are available across the country, are low-cost or even free, and can play a crucial role in maintaining a long-term, drug-free life.

 - Substance Abuse and Mental Health Services Administration.
 (2014).
 Results from the 2013 National Survey on Drug Use and Health: Summary of National Findings.